RestAuth/server/doc/config/quickstart.rst

    * on Redhat/Fedora: unkown.
    * on ArchLinux: ``/usr/share/restauth/wsgi/restauth``

+   ..
+NOTE:: If you have installed from source, RestAuth (or one of its
+      depending libraries) are probably not in your python path.
+Please add them to the wsgi script.
+See the script itself for an example.

 .. only:: source

    The wsgi-script is located in the ``wsgi`` folder of your source-folder.

+   ..
+NOTE:: If RestAuth (or one of its depending libraries) is not in your
+      path, you need to add their paths to the wsgi script.
+Please see the wsgi-script itself for an example.

 Don't forget to restart your Apache after you've added the configuration.